 Be aware that property financing is not just done through large banks.
 There are other ways to finance your property, including seller financing, partnering, and even paying for your investment property with your IRA or 401(k).
 So you have plenty of financing options if you are not ready to buy the property with cash.

-Use these 4 tips for financing your investment property in NJ, PA and you’ll be able to acquire more properties and build your investment portfolio faster.
+Use these 4 tips for financing your investment property in NJ, NY, PA and you’ll be able to acquire more properties and build your investment portfolio faster.

 At Real Estate Acquisitions Co., we help investors acquire investment properties with cash, with financing, and in many creative ways, including inside your IRA.
 If you’re thinking about investing, talk to us about how you can acquire your next real estate investment.
 Click here and enter your information or pick up the phone and call us at (609) 807-1497.